Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Acknowledgements

-We would like to thank Licong Lin, Huaqing Zhang, Jingfeng Wu, Kaiyue Wen, and Jingzhao Zhang for their insightful comments and feedback.
 This work is supported by the National Natural Science Foundation of China under Grant Number 62495062.
+Binghui Li is supported by the Elite Ph.D.
+Program in Applied Mathematics at Peking University.
+We would like to thank Licong Lin, Huaqing Zhang, Jingfeng Wu, Kaiyue Wen, Jingzhao Zhang and Jason D. Lee for their insightful comments, and the anonymous reviewers for their valuable feedback.